newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

   }
 ```

-Your imported Slack destination should look like that:
+Your imported destination should look like that:
 ```terraform
 resource "newrelic_notification_destination" "foo" {
   lifecycle {